-The Klaus Barbie trial in 1987 opens a new stage in the construction of the memory of the Second World War and the Holocaust.
-The testimonies concerning the arrest on April 6, 1944, then the deportation of 44 Jewish children from the colony of Izieu in the Ain with five adults constitute a highlight of the trial.
+The Klaus Barbie trial in 1987 opens a new stage in the construction of the memory of the Second World War and the Shoah.
+The testimonies concerning the arrest on 6 April 1944, then the deportation of the 44 Jewish children from the colony of Izieu in Ain with five adults constitute a highlight of the trial.

 Four witnesses recount their involvement in the preparation of the trial and their appearance at the hearing.